ContainerSolutions/externalsecret-operator/.github/issue_template.md

 **Give us examples of the outcome**

 Provide templates if you are proposing changes in the CRD.
-Provide example workflows ou code snippets if they make sense to present.
+Provide example workflows or code snippets if they make sense to present.

 **Observations (Constraints, Context, etc):**